dorkodu/sage/sage.md

     >
     > The Sage Proposal does not focus on the client, and dictates no certain rules.
 However, we have built a web client with JavaScript, for our own needs.
 And it can be considered as a *“reference”* for the community.

+## Conclusion

+In this paper, we present Sage, in simple terms which is a new way for data retrieval.
+We first give an overview, then introduce our design principles, concepts behind Sage; after that we dive deeply into the components, then share some rules you must follow while implementing specific versions of Sage.

+This paper can be interpreted as a whitepaper, or a proposal for the idea, or a not-officially-standardized specification.

 ##